ohmyzsh/docker/README.md

 - `build.sh` file which receives the Docker Hub organization name as the first argument, and builds all the tags for the given image.

 - `README.md` which provides information regarding the Docker image.
+If the image has a README.md file, this will be used to automatically update the README in Docker Hub.